 Using the Rollback Segments folder, you can create, alter, drop, or shrink a rollback segment as well as take one off- or on-line.

 Using the Redo Log Groups folder, you can switch the current redo log group, trigger a checkpoint in a redo log group, create a new redo log group, and rename, remove, or add new redo log group members.

 The archive log folder allows you to view the current archive logs in the database.

-Replication Management enables an administrator to quickly set up, configure, and manage an Oracle replication environment.
-Specifically, the Replication Management functionality provides a comprehensive wizard to prepare a database for supporting multimaster and/or snapshot replication.
+The Replication Management tool is part of DBA Studio and enables an administrator to quickly set up, configure, and manage an Oracle replication environment.
+Specifically, the Replication Management tool provides a comprehensive wizard to prepare a database for supporting multimaster and/or snapshot replication.
 Once set up, additional wizards help you replicate schema objects using either multimaster or a combination of multimaster and snapshot replication.
-After you have configured your replication environment, you can use Replication Management and the other database administration functionality in the Oracle Enterprise Manager Console to monitor and manage your replication environment.
+After you have configured your replication environment, you can use the Replication Management tool and the other tools in DBA Studio to monitor and manage your replication environment.

-Oracle 9i JVM is the name of the Java engine embedded in Oracle database.
+JServer is the name of the Java engine embedded in Oracle8i database.
 CORBA and EJB components implemented in Java can be stored and executed inside the database.
 Client applications access these components through a name service.